The Daniel Tiger Doctrine

 Fetters: Which topics that the show has tackled came from a Facebook or social media audience?

-Santomero: There's a lot—like the doctor's office visits, the dentist visits, the haircut.
-A lot of the “firsts,” which you wouldn't necessarily think are socio-emotional, but we find a socio-emotional way of attacking and creating them, to get at the core, emotional resonance of preschoolers with regard to those kinds of stories.
+Santomero: There’s a lot—like the doctor’s-office visits, the dentist visits, the haircut.
+A lot of the “firsts,” which you wouldn’t necessarily think are socio-emotional, but we find a socio-emotional way of attacking and creating them, to get at the core, emotional resonance of preschoolers with regard to those kinds of stories.
 I think we did another potty episode because of what parents wanted, too.

 Fetters: How did it differ from your first one?
 What more did parents want from it?